 Soft, spongy, melt-in-your-mouth Rava Idli is a real favorite with my kids.
-Rava Idli, which is made with semolina flour called Rava, is a variation of the popular south-Indian breakfast dish called ‘Idli’ (steamed rice & lentil cakes).
+Rava Idli, which is made with semolina flour called Rava, is a variation of the popular south-Indian breakfast recipe called ‘Idli’ (steamed rice & lentil cakes).

 Kids Love it:

 I mix in some frozen corn, frozen peas, chopped carrots, and chopped cashews into the idli mix, to give the idlis a bite and bump up their nutritional content.
 This combination and small size of each idli makes it a great snack or school lunch option for kids.

 Rava Idli can be enjoyed for breakfast, brunch or snack.
 In my house, we each have a different ‘favorite’ condiment to enjoy it with.
 We have it with ginger chutney, coconut chutney, cilantro-mint chutney, and ketchup… yes, ketchup:-)

 Here’s how easy it is to put this together: